pedroduaret/StopNN/README.md

 }
 ```

-And now I can run the system python within the virtualenv by issuing `frameworkpython` instead of `python`
+At which point I can run the system python within the virtualenv by issuing `frameworkpython` instead of `python`